Someone who is the victim of (or threatened by) violence, injury, or harm can develop

 Here are some other things parents can do to support kids with PTSD:

-time, it's important for parents to offer support, love, and understanding.
+important for parents to offer support, love, and understanding.

 Try to keep kids' schedules and lives as similar as possible to before the event.